 I’m pretty strict when it comes to bedtime, after a story, bedtime is bedtime!
 I kiss goodnight, leave the door ajar and hop, skip and jump down the stairs to freedom.
 Then one night for some insane reason I said ‘night night, sleep tight; don’t let the bed bugs bite’ as I walked out of the room.

-What the hell was I thinking!
-I spent the next two-hours, cradling, cuddling and telling magical stories to comfort my then four-year-old.
+What was I thinking?
+I spent the next two-hours, cradling, cuddling and telling magical bedtime stories to comfort my then four-year-old.
 She was having none of it.
 She ended up in my bed, where of course there were no bed-bugs.

-That night I climbed in beside her, wrapped my arms around her and she cuddled into me and said ‘I love you maaammy’.
+That night I climbed in beside her, wrapped my arms around her and she cuddled into me and said ‘I love you mummmy’.
 After the long night trying to reassure her and comfort her from my wrong choice of words, I gripped her so tight and never wanted to let her go.
 It was a beautiful moment.
-One I never will never forget.
+One, I never will never forget.

 As the nights went on, I would find her in my bed almost every evening along with teddy and bubbles the blanket.
 My mam would tell me I was crazy, to cop on, to just put her back in her own bed, be persistent.
 But you know what, I love coming up those stairs at bedtime and finding her there all cosy, waiting for me, waiting for those cuddles.